SwiftKickMobile/SwiftMessages/ViewControllers.md

 ### Interface Builder

 Create a segue by control-dragging from the sender to the destination.
 Then select "swift messages" (or the auto-generated name of a `SwiftMessagesSegue` subclass) in the Segue Type prompt.
+In the image below, we've created a segue using the `VeryNiceSegue` subclass of `SwiftMessagesSegue` by selecting "very nice".

 <p align="center">
   <img src="./Design/SwiftMessagesSegueCreate.png" />